Symbux/ColourSpace/README.md

 ## Contrast

-When you have a ColourSpace instance, you can use the `toContrast` method to convert the current instance to the contrast of that colour (for text display purposes) and then you can convert that to whatever format you need.
+When you have a ColourSpace instance, you can use the `toContrast` method to return a new instance of the contrast for the current colour (for text display purposes) and then you can convert that to whatever format you need.

 ```typescript
 import ColourSpace from 'colourspace';